 - strategic thinking;

-- integrity;
+- integrity; ٠

 - building and facilitating a corporate culture of ethical and responsible behavior;

-- compliance with regulatory requirements and Company policies, as well as maintaining good standing with regulators;
+- compliance with regulatory requirements and Company policies, as well as maintaining good ٠ standing with regulators;

 - managing employee performance and morale;

 - financial responsibility;

 - achievement focus;

-- leadership;
+- leadership; •

 - risk management;

 - forward planning, business judgment and organization; and

 - profitability of business unit, if applicable.

 Base Salary.
 The base salary of our Chief Executive Officer and Mr. R.S.
 Lowenthal is set by the Compensation Committee.
 Salaries paid to senior executive officers are reviewed annually by the Compensation Committee considering recommendations made by the Chief Executive Officer, based on his assessment of the nature of the position, and the skills, experience and performance of each senior executive officer, as well as salaries paid by comparable companies in our industry.
 The Compensation Committee then makes recommendations to the Board of Directors with respect to base salaries.
-Base salaries paid to the Named Executives in 2018 were not increased from 2017 levels.
+Except in the case of Mr. R.S.
+Lowenthal, base salaries paid to the Named Executives in 2019 were not increased from 2018 levels.

 Annual Cash Bonus.
-Bonuses paid to our senior executive officers are reviewed annually by the Compensation Committee after considering recommendations made by the Chief Executive Officer based on his assessment of the performance of the Company, the individual contribution of each senior executive officer to such performance and their competencies, provided, however, that the Compensation Committee does not review recommendations made by the Chief Executive Officer with respect to Mr. R.S.
-Lowenthal, who is paid pursuant to a performance and incentive-based compensation framework set forth by the Compensation Committee.
-The Compensation Committee then makes recommendations to the Board of

-Directors with respect to annual cash bonuses.
+Bonuses paid to our senior executive officers are reviewed annually by the Compensation Committee after considering recommendations made by the Chief Executive Officer based on his assessment of the performance of the Company, the individual contribution of each senior executive officer to such performance and their competencies.
+Mr. R.S.
+Lowenthal is paid pursuant to a performance and incentive-based compensation framework set forth by the Compensation Committee.
+The Compensation Committee then makes recommendations to the Board of Directors with respect to annual cash bonuses.
 Senior executive officers, including the Chief Executive Officer, may be offered the right to elect to defer a portion of their annual bonus and performance-based compensation under our Executive Deferred Compensation Plan, a non-qualified unfunded plan.
-No officer made such a deferral in 2018.
+No officer made such a deferral in 2019.
 See "Executive Deferred Compensation Plans" below.

 Stock Option Grants.
-Under the Oppenheimer Holdings Inc. 2014 Incentive Plan (the "OIP"), our senior executive officers and employees may be granted stock options by the Compensation Committee based upon a variety of considerations.
+Under the OIP, our senior executive officers and employees may be granted stock options by the Compensation Committee based upon a variety of considerations.
 Due to the relatively high cost of expensing stock option awards under applicable accounting guidance, we have limited our use of this form of award in favor of stock awards.